Finding a placement

 Telephoning an employer

-When making a telephone enquiry, remember to speak clearly and to be polite.
+Remember to speak clearly and to be polite.
 Have a pen and paper ready to take notes.

 Start your telephone call by introducing yourself and say why you are calling: